When you’ve got stock in a company, it’s normally a really, really good thing.

 If there’s nothing there, you may get an email once the IPO is announced to let you know when it will happen, so you can have a better idea of what the cost basis of these shares will be.

-But regardless, the cost basis remains the same: it’s the market price of the shares on the exact day they vest to you.
+Regardless of timing, the cost basis is always the market price of the shares on the exact date they vest.

 Making RSU and Cost Basis Easy to Manage… And Selling for Profit